 But what kind of impact does it really have for birders?
 How important are 10,000 or 100,000 or even 1,000,000 acres and where are those acres anyhow?

-Not long ago, I posted a list of the 25 best National Wildlife Refuges for birding.
+In 2018, I posted a list of the 25 best National Wildlife Refuges for birding.
 And the U.S. Fish and Wildlife Service (FWS) has published a list of NWRs that have been created or expanded with Duck Stamp funds.
 I compared the lists to see whether any land in the Top 25 refuges was obtained with Duck Stamp funds and, if so, how much.

 The short answer is that Duck Stamp funds have contributed enormously to many of the Top 25 refuges for birding, including many of the marquee NWRs.